St Mary the Virgin, Acocks Green: Chancel

 The chancel has a wooden barrel vaulted ceiling, the trusses supported by corbels bearing stiff leaf decoration.

 The altar is on steps of Devonshire marble installed in 1898.
 The reredos, the carved screen behind the altar, is of alabaster and was installed in 1903.
 The north wing of which was given by Revd.
 James Balleine and the south wing by Dr. and Mrs. Cordley Bradford.
 The stained glass in the east window is from a design by Sir Edward Burne-Jones.
 It was erected in memory of Revd.
 Frederick Swinburn, first vicar of St Mary's, in 1895 by his wife and son.

+Services

+The church holds weekly Holy Communion services on Thursdays and Sundays, both starting at 10am.

+There's also Morning Prayers every Monday, Tuesday, Wednesday, and Friday, at 9am.